Formality and strongly unique enhancements

 \titlepage

 { \textbf{Abstract}} Inspired by the intrinsic formality of graded algebras, we prove a necessary and sufficient condition for strongly uniqueness of DG-enhancements.
 This approach offers a generalization to linearity over any commutative ring.
 In particular, we obtain several new examples of triangulated categories with a strongly unique DG-enhancement.
-Moreover, we also show that the bounded derived category of an exact category has a unique enhancement. { \textbf{Keywords}} triangulated categories; algebraic triangulated categories; strongly unique enhancements; DG-categories; standard categories { \textbf{Acknowledgements}} I am very thankful to my PhD supervisor Alberto Canonaco for his suggestions and corrections.
+Moreover, we also show that the bounded derived category of an exact category has a unique enhancement. { \textbf{Keywords}} triangulated categories; algebraic triangulated categories; strongly unique enhancements; DG-categories; standard categories { \textbf{Acknowledgements}} I am very thankful to my PhD supervisor, Alberto Canonaco, for his suggestions and corrections.
 I also wish to acknowledge the help of Francesco Genovese and Alice Rizzardo, whose suggestions clarified some arguments presented here.
 I would further like to thank Amnon Neeman for his insight into the proof of Proposition \ref{prop:realdg} and Corollary \ref{cor:dbunique}.
-Finally, I am grateful to Gustavo Jasso and Noah Olander for our brief discussions on their research.
+I am also grateful to Gustavo Jasso and Noah Olander for our brief discussions on their research.
+Finally, I want to thank the referees, whose comments improved the exposition of the paper.